couchbaselabs/tuqtng/tutorial/content/slide-17.md

+## Section 2.
+Collation Queries
-## Grouping data with GROUP BY
+## Ordering results with ORDER BY

-Sometimes you want to break the data up into your own groups.

-In this example we form groups based on our relation to the person.
+Queries can optionally include an ORDER BY clause describing how the results should be sorted.

+In the example on the right we ask that the people be listed by age in ascending order.

+Try adding DESC after age.

 <pre id="example">
-SELECT relation, COUNT(*) AS count
+SELECT fname, age
     FROM tutorial
-        GROUP BY relation
+        ORDER BY age
 </pre>